6 Ways to Minimise Itchy Skin At Menopause

 Apply a thick moisturizing cream or coconut oil immediately after patting yourself dry – don’t rub your skin when you towel-dry your body.

-And try to relax – stress can make the condition worse.
+6. Try to relax as stress can make the condition worse as it impacts all your symptoms, including your hormones.
 Explore relaxation techniques such as breathing exercises and yoga.

 Sometimes, itching can be a symptom of conditions such an overactive or underactive thyroid as well as being a common symptom of menopause.